What to Do If the Car Seat Is Defective

 Always replace a car seat right away after an accident.
 Do so regardless of whether you believe a defect contributed to any injuries your child sustained.
 An accident could have caused significant damage that you might not be aware of.

-Your personal injury protection insurance might also compensate for medical bills and related losses after an accident.
+Your insurance might also compensate for medical bills and related losses after an accident.
 If someone else caused a crash, their bodily injury liability insurance may also offer coverage.
 That said, knowing which insurers are responsible for compensating you and getting them to pay up can be difficult if you attempt these issues independently.

 Are you having trouble with insurance companies?
 Let Munley Law fight for your rights.